AndrewChacon/project-root-lock/study-log.md

 ## Thu 5 June 2025
 I'm feeling a lot better today, got my energy back.
 The work out helped a lot.
 Today was just revisiting Eternal Blue exploit on blue machine however this time I went the manual route instead of using metasploit to crack it.
 One of the most head turning things about this is, is the over abundance of information there is online.
 It can get pretty confusing as to what I need to know or how I should go about doing something.
 I got my daily goal met and since it didn't take too long ill take a shot at finishing tier 1 on the starting point section on Hack The Box.

+## Fri 6 June 2025
+Since I rooted Legacy already my goal today should be to revisit Wednesday and try to root legacy manually without metasploit.
+If there's any more time left over i'll work on some tier 1 starting point machines.

+## Sat 7 June 2025

+## Sun 8 June 2025